hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > For those who've little knowledge in their skull.
 >
-> Some will a mopstick gravely culogize,
+> Some will a mop-stick gravely eulogize,
 >
 > And on a broomstick quite philosophize;
 >